pfdubois/BridgeBidding/source/MajorOpenings.rst

    pair: interference; major opening
    pair: interference; negative double

-Over an overcall, new suit bids show what they would have without the overcall – but you may not be able to make the bid you wanted to make because it would now be at the two level and you don't have 10 points.
+Over an overcall, new suit bids basically show what they would have without the overcall.
+The 2/1 bids are no longer game forcing, but back to the standard 10+ points and a five-card suit and they won't be hiding 3-card support.
+You may not be able to make the bid you wanted to make because it would now be at the two level and you don't have 10 points, or it would require five cards in the suit when you only have four.

-When this happens consider whether a :ref:`negative double <negative_double>` is appropriate.
-A negative double shows 4 cards in the unbid major(s), or, after 1♥ (1♠), at least one minor.
+We'll learn details about :ref:`negative doubles <negative_double>` and other competitive bids later to deal with those situations.
+For this chapter, we'll talk about how to support partner after the interference.

-.. note:
+For example, the auction starts 1♥ - (2♣).
+We had a hand that would have bid 1♠ but we only have four spades so we can't bid 2♠.
+We double, a "negative double", to tell partner of our distress.

-   Bid your suit, instead of a negative double, if you have a five-card major and enough points.
+To take another example, 1♦ - (1♠).
+Before we were so rudely interrupted we were going to bid 1♥ with our five hearts and 8 HCP.
+But now, 2♥ would show 10+ points, so we can't bid that.
+The negative double says, partner, I have four hearts, at least, but either I'm not strong enough or I don't have five hearts.

-   Conversely make a negative double, even with five cards in your major, if you don't have the points to bid it at the two level.
+Don't worry, I have a plan if you bid clubs.

 .. index::
    pair: cue bid; limit raise